explosion-mental/racf/README.md

 [![loc](https://img.shields.io/tokei/lines/github/explosion-mental/racf?color=lightgreen&style=flat-square)](./racf.rs)
 <br>

-Simple and configurable tool that dynamically switches turbo boost.
+Simple and configurable tool that dynamically switches turbo boost and the kernel governor in order to have a corresponding relationship between the computer's capabilities and the actual usage.

 A rewrite of [sacf](https://github.com/explosion-mental/sacf) in rust.